Dorm residents compete to reduce their energy and water usage in events such as UR Unplugged and Sustain-a-bowl.

 Energy mountain is a diagram that lists activities that a person can do in the office and around the UR, and for each activity it states a dollar amount in energy savings.
 As you climb the mountain of activities, the activity takes more effort but the energy savings is greater.

-Conserves water with a 1.6 gallon flush.
+They can be found in dorms and office buildings and conserve water with a 1.6 gallon flush.

-Participates in the New York State Energy Research and Development Authority program which financially supports the use of innovation and technology.
+University of Rochester participates in the New York State Energy Research and Development Authority program which financially supports the use of innovation and technology.

 Sensors turn the lights on when they sense someone coming into a room or area, and then turn the lights off some time after sensing the room is empty.